esoteric1/da_pet_nation/README.md

 Steps to Install:
 ----------------

-Step 1: You will navigating to your basic http directory and install the drupal core files.
-You can do this by executing the following drush command:
+Step 1: You will be navigating to your basic http directory and installing the drupal core files.
+Once in your http/www directory, you can do this by executing the following drush command:

 <pre>
 drush dl drupal